Zealotmidnight/dockerfile-nodejslts/README.md

 # Dockerfile with Nodejslts

-1.Pull your app and dockerfile in same folder
+Put your app and dockerfile in same folder

 then